 - Interview and entry skills assessment.
 This will consist of some basic numeracy testing and a short piece of writing about why you wish to do this course.

-- The process will consist of an information session, a skills assessment and a one-to-one interview.
-You must bring any evidence of qualifications you hold with you.
+- The process will consist of an information session, a skills assessment and a one-to-one interview, which may be online.
+You must show evidence of qualifications you hold.